 Keywords to look for in the grocery store

 Pressing or sell by date: Olive oils should have a date of when they were created or at least when they should be sold by.
 Oil does not last forever.
 On the contrary, try to use the bottle you have within a month.
 The longest it can last is a year if you keep it away from heat or light.
 The darker bottles can help keep your oil fresh for longer.

 Cold pressed: You always want to look for cold pressed if you want a higher grade of oil.
 Although heat allows the producers to extract more oil, it kills the wonderful scents and flavors.

-Look for a country: Don’t just look for a produced by label.
-Look for an label that indicates it was grown, harvested, and created all in the same country.
+Look for a country: Don’t just look for a produced by the label.
+Look for a label that indicates it was grown, harvested, and created all in the same country.